 You should match your lawn mower to the size of your yard.
 Push mowers, also called "walk-behind" mowers, are ideal for a yard that's less than half an acre.
 The question, what is the best push mower for you, can be answered by understanding a few of these considerations:

 - Consider the cut width of a push lawn mower, which determines how wide a swath of grass you can mow in a single pass.
 The greater the width of the cutting deck, the less time it'll take you to mow your lawn.

-- When searching for the best push mower, always shop in person so you can test the handle level and comfortability.
+- When searching for the best push mowers, test the handle level and comfort when possible.

-- Consider your budget.
-While push mowers are the most budget-friendly mowing choice, look around for the one that meets your needs and budget.
+- Push mowers are the most budget-friendly mowing choice, but be sure to choose a mower that meets your needs.

-- Cordless often include features like rear-wheel drive, a push button or a switch to start.
-Cordless mowers with dual battery systems will extend the cutting time available to you.
+- A cordless mower with dual battery systems will extend the cutting time available to you.
 Charge times and voltage options vary.

-- Corded mowers do not require recharging, so they run longer than cordless.
-Keep in mind the power cord will limit your mowing range and capabilities.
+- Corded electric push mowers do not require recharging, so they run longer than cordless.
+Keep in mind that the length of the power cord can limit your mowing range and capabilities.

 - Electric mowers have easy start-ups, quieter operation and no emissions.

 - They are recommended for flat, small-to-medium size yards that are 1/3 acre or smaller.

 - Electric mowers typically have a narrower cutting swath.